Camellia selections

 Camellia japonica 'Man Size'

-This beautiful bush with the diminutive white peony shaped bloom is the subject of many false stories as to its origins.
-The name conjures up images of a disgruntled ex-lover creating one the smallest of all the japonica flowers.
+This beautiful bush with the diminutive white peony shaped bloom claims many false stories as to its origins.
+The name conjures up a disgruntled ex-lover creating one the smallest of all the japonica flowers.
 However, the true story is: Walter F. Wilson, Jr. wanted to create a boutonniere for men’s formal attire.

 -